New UTC chief known to Wall Street, giving solace amid abrupt move

-Nov 24 United Technologies Corp's appointment of Chief Financial Officer Gregory Hayes as chief executive is providing investors some comfort as they try to understand the abrupt departure of previous leader Louis Chenevert.
+United Technologies Corp's (UTX.N) appointment of Chief Financial Officer Gregory Hayes as chief executive is providing investors some comfort as they try to understand the abrupt departure of previous leader Louis Chenevert.

 United Technologies shares fell 1.4 percent on Monday after the company announced that Chenevert had stepped down as CEO and chairman effective immediately.
 The maker of jet engines, elevators and climate control systems gave no public indication of the transition ahead of time, catching Wall Street off guard.